JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![Extract from DPA](http://35percent.org/img/democostsdpa.png)

 @.
 These costs are in addition to the Council’s other costs that it has already allocated to the scheme to pay for rehousing of tenants and buy back of leaseholders.
-In total the Council is now forecast to spend £76.7m (see para 8.14 of the AA's updated SoC) over the next five years on progressing decant and demolition, plus an additional £32.4m on the new community facilities (that were supposed to be funded by the infrastructure tarif).
+In total the Council is now forecast to spend £76.7m  over the next five years on progressing decant and demolition, plus an additional £32.4m on the new community facilities that were supposed to be funded by the Acquiring Authority's delivery partner(s). (see para 8.14 of the AA's updated Statement of Case)

 @.
 At the previous inquiry it was established that the Acquring Authority had already spent £46m progressing the Scheme up to 2014.